Lembert Dome hike in Yosemite National Park.

 Pet-friendly?
 No

-Hike Features: scramble, 360-degree views from the summit
+Hike Features: Quiet forest, scramble with 360-degree views from the summit, Dog Lake

 The loop around Lembert Dome provides an excellent alternative to the direct summit route, circling the impressive granite formation with an optional out-and-back section to the base.